netscaler/netscaler-k8s-ingress-controller/canary/README.md

 For deploying the HTTP header based canary using the Citrix ingress controller, replace the canary annotation `ingress.citrix.com/canary-weight:` with the `ingress.citrix.com/canary-by-header:`  annotation in the `canary-ingress.yaml` file.

 For deploying the HTTP header value based canary using the Citrix ingress controller, replace the `ingress.citrix.com/canary-weight:` annotation with the `ingress.citrix.com/canary-by-header:` and `ingress.citrix.com/canary-by-header-value:` annotations in the `canary-ingress.yaml` file.

+**Note:**
+You can see the [Canary example YAMLs](https://github.com/citrix/citrix-k8s-ingress-controller/tree/master/example/simple-canary) for achieving canary based on the header and canary based on the header value.